hetsondagar/byte-club/frontend/ADVENTURE_MAP_FINAL.md

 ## ✅ **ADVENTURE MAP: FULLY OPTIMIZED**

-The Adventure Map is now **properly spaced, beautifully designed, and ready for 100 nodes**!
+The Adventure Map is now **properly spaced, beautifully designed, and ready for 33 nodes** from the Byte Club question bank!

 ---